Roborock Saros 10R Robot Vacuums - Review and opinions

 Comparison

-Navigation StarSight Autonomous System 2.0 with 3D sensing and VertiBeam obstacle avoidance AI obstacle avoidance LiDAR laser navigation
+Navigation StarSight Autonomous System 2.0 with 3D sensing and VertiBeam obstacle avoidance AI Action with 3D Structured Light and smart obstacle avoidance PreciSense LiDAR with obstacle avoidance PreciSense LiDAR with 3D mapping

-Dock Multifunctional Dock 4.0 with self-emptying, mop washing, hot air drying, tank refilling, and detergent dispensing self-emptying, self-washing, self-refilling, hot air drying, automatic detergent dispensing, wastewater storage Self-emptying, self-refilling, mop washing, wastewater collection, and hot-air drying station
+Dock Multifunctional Dock 4.0 with self-emptying, mop washing, hot air drying, tank refilling, and detergent dispensing Auto-empty, water refill, mop washing, mop drying, and washboard cleaning Self-charging dock included Auto-docking and recharge

 Against the Eufy E15, the Saros 10R is the more complete home-cleaning route if you want vacuuming plus mopping plus dock automation in one machine.
 The Eufy makes more sense if your priority is a simpler navigation-first robot and you do not need the same level of mop handling or self-maintenance.